Note

 Environment restarts are blocking.

-A rollout worker will wait until the environment comes back and finishes initialization.
-So for on-policy algorithms, it may be better to recover at worker level to make sure training progresses with elastic worker set while the environments are being reconstructed.
-More specifically, use configs num_envs_per_env_runner=1, restart_failed_sub_environments=False, and recreate_failed_env_runners=True.
+A rollout worker waits until the environment comes back and finishes initialization.
+So for on-policy algorithms, it may be better to recover at worker level to make sure training progresses with elastic worker set while RLlib reconstructs the environments.
+More specifically, use configs num_envs_per_env_runner=1, restart_failed_sub_environments=False, and restart_failed_env_runners=True.

 Fault Tolerance and Recovery Provided by Ray Tune#